 We have substantial goodwill as a result of recent business combinations and acquisitions.
-As of June 30, 2022, the net carrying value of goodwill and other intangible assets represented \$ 1.3 billion, or 87% of our total assets.
+As of December 31, 2021, the net carrying value of goodwill and other intangible assets represented \$2.1 billion, or 91% of our total assets.
 Goodwill and indefinite-lived intangible assets totaling \$1.3 billion are evaluated for impairment annually, or more frequently if circumstances indicate impairment may have occurred.
 Definite-lived intangible assets totaling \$0.8 billion are amortized over 10 years.

-Due to the decrease in share price over the second quarter of 2022, the Company recorded a significant goodwill impairment of \$851.5 million as of June 30, 2022.
+Due to the decrease in the share price over the second quarter of 2022, the Company will record a significant goodwill impairment of \$851.5 million as of June 30, 2022.
 If future operating performance were to fall below current projections or if there are material changes to management's assumptions, we could be required to recognize additional non-cash charges to operating earnings for goodwill and/or other intangible asset impairment, which could be significant.